When you’re navigating the demanding world of nursing school, the last thing you want is your tech slowing you down.

-I know I said 8 above but worst case scenario make sure your laptop has a battery life of at least 6 hours.
+I know I said eight above, but worst-case scenario, make sure your laptop has a battery life of at least 6 hours.
 It’s a good balance to make sure you can handle a day of classes or a long study session unplugged if you’re not close to an outlet.

 Whenever you download a file or install a software program (ex.
-Microsoft office, Photoshop, video games and so forth) your using up space on your computer.
+Microsoft office, Photoshop, video games, and so forth), you’re using up space on your computer.

-If you use too much of your available space you'll either not be able to install the software, save the picture etc. Also if you use up too much of your available hard drive space your computer will start running very slow.
+If you use too much of your available space, you won’t be able to install any more software or save any more pictures.
+Also, using up too much of the available hard drive space on your computer can cause it to start running very slow.

 ★ 128 GB

 Many people will recommend a one terabyte hard drive (if you were wondering, there are 1000 gigabytes(GB) in 1 terabyte).
-You could go down that route, it’s more expensive but it would be more storage.
+You could go down that route, it’s more expensive, but it would be more storage.

 If you’re primarily going to be using this computer for school and general web surfing, you can get away with not having that much storage, especially in the age of cloud storage like Dropbox, OneDrive, and iCloud.

-If anything happens to your laptop (lost, stolen, stops working) you don’t have to worry about losing your paper or any other things you’ve saved on the computer.
+Lastly, if anything happens to your laptop (lost, stolen, stops working), you don’t have to worry about losing your paper or any other things you’ve saved on the computer.

 4. The Processor

-Is the part of the computer that carries out whatever task you want it to.
-Because of that you can imagine having a bad processor can mean a very slow computer.
+This is the part of the computer that carries out whatever task you want it to.
+Because of that, you can imagine having a bad/low-end processor can mean a very slow computer.

 There are several types/models of these processors out in the wild.
 You could easily get bogged down in detail.
 I’m going to simplify it for you.
-There’s three models of processors you need to pay attention to.
+There are three models of processors you need to pay attention to.
 They are part of Intel’s Core i series.

 ★ Intel Core i5

-If you can afford it definitely upgrade to the core i7.
-If not you’ll be fine for every day nursing student work with the core i5.
+If you can afford it upgrade to the Core i7.
+If not, you’ll be fine for every day nursing student work with the Core i5.

 Avoid the core i3 if you can.
-There is a noticeable difference going from the core i3 to the Core i5.
+There is a noticeable difference going from the Core i3 to the Core i5.
 The exception would be if you’re getting a Chromebook than a Core i3 would be fine.

 5. The RAM

-You’re probably wondering what is a ram...Well I’m not talking about this ram
+You’re probably wondering what a ram is.
+Well, I’m not talking about this ram

 Recommended RAM for Nursing Computer:

-You need at least 6GB of RAM on your computer for decent multitasking ability.
-If you can afford it get one that has 8GB of RAM.
+You need at least 8GB of RAM on your computer for decent multitasking ability.
+If you can afford it, get one that has more than 8GB of RAM.

-When I was writing a research paper for nursing school, I could easily have 10 tabs open trying to find the perfect peer-reviewed article.
+When I was writing a research paper for nursing school, I could easily have ten tabs open trying to find the perfect peer-reviewed article.

-This is often overlooked but it’s actually very important.
+This is often overlooked, but it’s important.
 You need to ask yourself how easily can you move the laptop around with you.